-- Achieve a net total long term return that meets or exceeds an appropriate, composite Plan benchmark index on a five to ten year rolling time horizon.
-The composite benchmark index will be based on the asset allocation set forth in the Five Year Plan approved by Board annually. - Achieve a net total return equivalent to the actuarial interest rate assumption, or preferably in excess of this rate in order to improve the funded ratio of the Fund through investment earnings and favorably impact future employer contribution rates.
+- Achieve a net total return equivalent to the actuarial interest rate assumption, or preferably, in excess of this rate in order to improve the funded ratio of the Fund through investment earnings and favorably impact future employer and employee contribution rates. - Achieve a net, total long-term return that meets or exceeds an appropriate, composite Plan benchmark index on a five-to ten-year rolling time horizon.
+The composite benchmark index will be based on the asset allocation set forth in the Investment Plan approved by the Board.